Irina Allegrova: Biography

-Irina Allegrova was born in Rostov-on-Don in 1952.
+Allegrova was born in Rostov-on-Don in 1952.
 Her father, Aleksander Sarkisov, an ethnic Armenian, took the surname Allegrov when he was just 17 and Irina was born with this surname.
 Her Russian mother was Serafima Sosnovskaya.
 Allegrova was brought up in a theatrical family with famous people who frequented their house and impressed the young girl.
 She spent her early life in Baku, Azerbaijan SSR where she studied piano and ballet.
 Allegrova gave birth to one daughter, Lala, at a young age.
 She left Lala with her parents and moved to Moscow to become a singer at the age of 22.

 In 1985, Allegrova met Oscar Feltsman, who gave her a chance at a solo career and wrote several songs for her.
 Then, in 1987 she became soloist in David Tukhmanov's band – Electroclub.

 Her debut album "My Destined One – Suzheny/Wanderer – Strannik" was written and produced by her neighbor and friend Igor Nikolaev.
 Allegrova's next album was "Ugonschitsa" (1994–1995).
 She toured the United States after that album's release.
 She began to work with Igor Krutoi, changed her hair to her natural brunette, married and started a family, and bought a house on the outskirts of Moscow.
 Irina and Krutoi released two albums together, "I will disperse the clouds with my hands" and "Un-finished Romance" (1996, 1998).
 Allegrova divorced, released a healing-themed album called "Teatr" (Theater) (1999) and went on tour around the world.
 In 2005, she began working exclusively with Aleksei Garnizov on the Po Lezviyu Lyubvi (On the razor's edge of love) trilogy.
 Allegrova announced that in March 2012 she will be retiring and went on a final tour, she is still doing concerts, however, very rarely.
 At the end of 2013, she released a new song with Russian singer Slava called "First Love, Last Love".

 Political views

 In the 1996 presidential election, Allegrova campaigned for Boris Yeltsin, participating in the "Vote or lose" election campaign.

-Allegrova supports the Russian invasion of Ukraine and has used proceeds from concerts to support the Russian army.
+Allegrova supported the 2022 Russian invasion of Ukraine and used proceeds from concerts to support the Russian army.
+In January 2023, Ukraine imposed sanctions on Allegrova.
+In February, Canada sanctioned her.

-In January 2023, Ukraine imposed sanctions on Irina Allegrova for promoting Russia during the Russian invasion of Ukraine.
-In February 2023, Canada sanctioned her for being involved in Russian propaganda and spreading misinformation relating to the war.